I. Background on Technology Usage

 IV.
 Lesson Duration, Times and Scheduling

-While I am flexible on modifying this general lesson plan, I am adamant about the student learning to sight-read music, mainly because it gives a student practical technique for quickly learning new songs, improving their timing, tone and pattern recognition, and summarizing a song’s melody, pace and overall arc at a glance.
+Required Sight-reading: While I am flexible on modifying this general lesson plan, I am adamant about the student learns how to sight-read music, mainly because it gives a student practical technique for quickly learning new songs, improving their timing, tone and pattern recognition, and summarizing a song’s melody, pace and overall arc at a glance.
 I also require my students to email me mp3s of them playing their homework assignments at tempos determined during their weekly lesson.
 (Students can easily make recordings using their computers or phones.)
 Making a recordings on a regular basis allow students to hear exactly what they are doing well and what they need to improve.
 It also allows them to track their progress and grow accustom to presenting their musical work.

 III.
 REQUIRED MATERALS: The following materials should be purchased for the start of the first lesson.

 - ALL MUSIC STUDENTS

 - Computer: The student needs a computer with a solid high-speed internet connection, a camera and microphone.
 Most new computers (such as MacBook Pros) have a camera and microphone already built into the computer.
 To improve the audio quality of the lesson, I suggest that you use a set of headphones with a mic attached on the cord.